Augmented Centrifugal Turbojet (1996-1998)

 Michael Fuchs Ethanol Centrifugal Turbojet

+During the build of the previous kerosene centrifugal turbojet, I built 2 or 3 of each part.
+This engine was assembled from the second set of parts.
 The design intent of this engine was to improve on the kerosene centrifugal turbojet and evaluate the performance of a small ethanol can-annular chamber while experimenting with several different prototype turbine inlet nozzles.
 Overall engine performance was similar to the previous kerosene engine.
 This engine was my first can-annular engine.

 Kerosene Centrifugal Turbojet (1995)